 From the Deployments page, select a deployment name to access the model and deployment details.

+The deployment area page includes access to everything you need to access the model details, deployment settings, performance graphs and more.
 The following tabs include specific information to help you set up and monitor your deployed models.